Convergence of Expectations in the East and West according to Bible Prophecy

 In addition, archivists have preserved countless eyewitness accounts of the events surrounding the lives and activities of the Báb, Bahá’u’lláh, and their contemporaries.
 Humanity is extraordinarily fortunate that these two Prophets came so relatively recently in history.
 This is the first time in religious history that the words of Prophets of God have been recorded and preserved.
 Scholars of the Baha’i Faith will never have to study ancient languages, trace scripture through successive translations, or resort to deduction and conjecture as biblical scholars have been forced to do.
 The Baha’i Faith and its sacred texts are part of modern history.
 Much of this trove of religious literature has been published in several languages and is readily available to anyone who wants to study it.

 The study of Bible prophecy is exciting because many prophecies have been fulfilled in our day.
 All the Hebrew classical prophets, not just Daniel, foresaw events that came to pass in 1844.
 Some of the prophets foresaw major events throughout the years to our day, and beyond.

 Note: Eileen Maddocks is the author of 1844: Conversion in Prophecy for Judaism, Christianity, Islam, and the Baha’i Faith (published in 2018), and the trilogy The Coming of the Glory.
 This trilogy explores the Hebrew prophets in chronological order and within the context of Israelite history.
-Volume 1 was published in 2020; volume 2 will be published in the summer (June-August) of 2021, and volume 3 will be published in 2022.
+Volume 1 was published in 2020; volume 2 will be published in the summer (April) of 2022, and volume 3 will be published in 2023.